 If the AAM voltage is set lower, then stability and ripple improves, but efficiency during AAM mode and transient degrades.
 Likewise, if the AAM voltage is set higher, then the efficiency during AAM and transient improves, but stability and ripple degrades.
 So the optimal balance point of AAM voltage for good efficiency, stability, ripple and transient should be found out.

-As figure 4 show, AAM voltage can get from V{CC} (5V) pin by using a resistor divider.
-The AAM voltage should be set larger than 110mV to ensure the normal work at light load.
+As figure 4 show, AAM voltage can get from $V{CC}$ (5V) pin by using a resistor divider.

 Figure 4- AAM Network